tskit-dev/msprime/docs/tutorial.rst

     14  0       1   -1  5246.90282987397495
     15  0       0   -1  8206.73121309170347

-If we wish to study these ancestral haplotypes further, we can simplify the tree sequence with respect to the census nodes and perform subsequent analyses on this simplified tree sequence:
+If we wish to study these ancestral haplotypes further, we can simplify the tree sequence with respect to the census nodes and perform subsequent analyses on this simplified tree sequence.
+In this example, ``ts_anc`` is a tree sequence obtained from the original tree sequence ``ts`` by labelling the census nodes as samples and removing all nodes and edges that are not ancestral to these census nodes.

 .. code-block:: python

-    >>> nodes = [i.id for i in list(ts.nodes()) if i.flags==msprime.NODE_IS_CEN_EVENT]
+    >>> nodes = [i.id for i in ts.nodes() if i.flags==msprime.NODE_IS_CEN_EVENT]
     >>> ts_anc = ts.simplify(samples=nodes)

 ******************
 Recombination maps